Vintage Desk | Missing Drawers

 So, the small vintage desk with missing drawers needed a chair . . . .

 Apparently, at one time, this chair belonged to Betty!
 I used a paint sprayer to paint this chair white several years ago.
-You know I'm always telling you to paint the underside of projects.
-Well, I guess when it's MY project, I don't follow my own advice.
-The raw wood was definitely easier to paint than painting over the white paint.
+You know I’m always telling you to paint the underside of projects.
+Well, I guess when it’s MY project, I don’t follow my own advice.
+The raw wood was easier to paint than painting over the white paint.

 All in all, I painted both the vintage desk and the chair about 2.5 coats each.
 The ugly first coat is just to get some paint on.
-The second coat is for coverage, the ½ final coal is a touchup coat, covering any places that might be too thin.
+The second coat is for coverage, the 1/2 final coat is a touchup coat, covering any places that might be too thin.
 I used nearly an entire quart for this project, which will need to increase the price when I re-home it.

 Let’s take a look at a few more pictures.
 Why?
 Because I took about 20-25!

 Do you LOVE the color as much as I do?
-Those three cubbies can be used in so many ways, especially if someone were to use this in their kitchen as a bill paying station, or a homework station for the kids.
+Those three cubbies can be used in so many ways, especially if someone were to use this in their kitchen as a bill-paying station or a homework station for the kids.

 Sharing with Donna @Funky Junk Interiors